XiaoYaoNet/3DMPISimulation/README.md

 **mainCPU.py** compiled into binary executable files in Windows system is provided.

 In Windows, clicking file **mainCPU.exe** to execute the binary files.
+See the path for details:**3DSimulation/3DSimulationCPU/Executable/mainCPU.exe**

 In Windows system, the test of the `mainGPU.py` were performed using the following hardware:
 >**GPU NVIDIA GeForce GTX 2070 8G**